Back to all blogs

 The Blue Horizon Method: A Responsible Journey

-Always start with your GP.
-The NHS provides an excellent baseline service, and it is vital to rule out common issues like anaemia or standard thyroid dysfunction through traditional channels first.
-Your GP can also check for clinical signs that a blood test cannot see, such as a physical goitre (an enlarged thyroid gland).
+Step 1: The GP Consultation Always start with your GP.
+The NHS provides an excellent baseline service to rule out common issues like anaemia or standard thyroid dysfunction.
+Your GP can also check for physical signs, such as an enlarged thyroid gland.

-While waiting for an appointment or results, keep a diary.
-Note down when your fatigue is at its worst, whether your symptoms correlate with your menstrual cycle (if applicable), and any changes in your diet or stress levels.
-This context is invaluable.
-Sometimes, symptoms that feel "thyroid-related" can be influenced by poor sleep hygiene or high-stress environments.
+Step 2: Self-Tracking and Lifestyle Keep a diary while waiting for results.
+Note when fatigue is at its worst, any correlation with menstrual cycles, and changes in diet or stress.
+Sometimes symptoms that feel "thyroid-related" are influenced by sleep or stress environments.

-If your GP results come back "normal" but your symptoms persist, or if you want a more granular look at markers the NHS does not routinely test (like Free T3 or specific antibodies), this is where Blue Horizon fits in.
-Our tests are designed to provide a structured "snapshot" that helps you and your GP see the bigger picture.
+Step 3: Targeted Private Testing If GP results are "normal" but symptoms persist, or if you want to see markers not routinely tested by the NHS—like Free T3 or specific antibodies—private testing provides a structured "snapshot" to help you and your GP see the bigger picture.

 Decoding the Markers: What Are We Waiting For?